amirmohammadianaftah/Flex1/README.md

 - Created - 2024-7-26

-- Technologies Used - Html , css
+- 💻 Technologies Used - Html , css

-- Hooks Used : useState

 - Role - Frontend

-- How to reach me : with my [instagram](https://www.instagram.com/amirmohammadian.web) and [linkedin](https://www.linkedin.com/in/amir-mohammadian-aa571b31b/)
+- How to reach me 📞 : with my [instagram](https://www.instagram.com/amirmohammadian.web) and [linkedin](https://www.linkedin.com/in/amir-mohammadian-aa571b31b/)